top of page

 Grieg is one of my favorite composers.
 My husband and I were able to visit his home, Troldhaugen, and museum in Bergen, Norway on our honeymoon.
 In fact, the tram we took to get there played the opening of his Piano Concerto as a signal when we were approaching the location!

 So many people know Hall of the Mountain King, or Morning Mood, or possibly the Piano Concerto.
 And I know a lot of music teachers might think he’s a Halloween composer.
-But I focus on a lot of his other music when I teach about him.
-I find that there is so much to do at Halloween already that Grieg can be saved for just about any other time of the year.
+But I focus on a lot of his other music when I teach about him (though if you do want a fun Hall of the Mountain King activity, here is my tracing video for it!).
+I find that there is https://www.adifferentmusician.com/post/the-best-elementary-music-activities-for-halloweenhttps://www.adifferentmusician.com/post/the-best-elementary-music-activities-for-halloween that Grieg can be saved for just about any other time of the year.

 So let’s dive into how Grieg can fit into your lower elementary music lessons!